 - Tubing Holder Stakes

-Step 1) Planning & Designing A Drip Watering System
+Step 1: Planning & Designing A Drip Watering Kit for Your Vegetable Garden

-The number emitters to build a complete drip watering system in a raised garden bed will vary depending the size of the plants.
 For example: a large zucchini plant will sprawl out, and can take up nearly half of a raised garden bed.
-However, small plants can often be be fit into a 12” squares.
-A garden with only small plants could require as many as 32 drip emitters in a 4FT by 8FT raised garden bed.
+However, small plants can often fit into 12” squares.
+A garden with only small plants could require as many as 32 drip emitters in a 4ft x 8ft raised garden bed.

 I recommend using a notepad and pencil to sketch out a plan for the unique design of your garden.